-RSU and stock option awards granted to our named executive officers during fiscal 2023 vest over a three-year period, with 33.3% of the award vesting on the first anniversary of the grant date and the remainder vesting in 24 substantially equal monthly installments thereafter.
-The vesting of RSUs and stock options is subject to an executive officer's continued provision of services to us through each applicable vesting date.
-For grants made to our named executive officers prior to fiscal 2023, vesting for both RSUs and stock options generally occurs over a four-year period, with 25% of the award vesting on the first anniversary of the grant date and the remainder vesting in 36 substantially equal monthly installments thereafter.
+RSU awards granted to our named executive officers during fiscal 2024 vest over a three-year period, with 33.3% of the award vesting on the first anniversary of the grant date and the remainder vesting in 24 substantially equal monthly installments thereafter.
+The vesting of RSUs is subject to an executive officer's continued provision of services to us through each applicable vesting date.

-In June 2022, based on the Committee's review of market data from our peer group and factoring in our performance for fiscal year 2022, our compensation committee approved the grant of the following time-based RSUs and options to each of our named executive officers.
-The vesting period for RSUs and options commenced on June 29, 2022.
+In June 2023, based on the Committee's review of market data from our peer group and factoring in our performance for fiscal year 2023, our compensation committee approved the grant of the following time-based RSUs and PSUs to each of our named executive officers.
+The vesting period for RSUs and PSUs commenced on June 1, 2023.

-Shares Underlying Option

-Name Restricted Stock Units (#) Grant (#)
+Name Restricted Stock Units (#) Performance Stock Units (#) (1)

-Rajeev Singh 59,400 120,600
+Rajeev Singh 136,293 136,293

-Stephen H. Barnes 27,720 56,280
+Stephen H. Barnes 56,464 56,464

-Robert Cavanaugh 25,575 51,925
+Robert Cavanaugh 56,464 56,464

-Michael Hilton 6.600 13.400
+Richard Eskew 27,259 27,259